Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 > [!TIP]
 >
-> [See the borg project for a different approach to copying
+> [See the borg project for a different approach to store changes to binary
-> files](https://github.com/borgbackup/borg).
-This software was not selected in
+> files instead of copying](https://github.com/borgbackup/borg).
+This software
-> this training as its scope is restrained to backing up files, not version
+> was not selected in this training as its scope is restrained to backing up
-> control them.
+> files, not version control them.

 ## 5.3 Adding external data